aelzenaar/ncea-notes/unibooks.md

    is incredibly well-written; just take care not to get bogged down by the sections on multi-linear algebra and determinants.
 The exercises are actually quite similar to those that you should be solving for 253 anyway, just take note of his preface (some exercises are introduced before the material that makes them easy).
 Like _Naive Set Theory_ below, the theorems themselves are the real exercises.
 (515.5 H19f)
- * Sheldon Axler, _Linear Algebra Done Right_.
-On my list to read.
-Supposed to be very good.
-(512.5 A96)

 ### "Proofs" (255)
  * Kevin Houston, _How to Think Like a Mathematician_.
 I'm philosophically opposed to a book that tries to teach "proofs" without teaching mathematics, but